 We may be able to print on our wood range; however, the minimum size for printing on wood is 35mm.
 This is actually a practical limitation - wood pieces smaller than 35mm are hard to sand and seal.
 If you're very keen on wood printing, please let us know and we may be able to assist!

-You can see our main colour range here on the cake topper colours page.
+You can see our main colour range here on the earring and jewellery component colours page.

 What designs can we print?